Converting a Foreign Driver’s Licence in the UK

 For EU/EEA and Swiss citizens

-If you have a valid driving licence from an European Union (EU) or European Economic Area (EAA) country or Switzerland, you can drive with it in the UK until it expires or you turn 70, whichever comes first.
-If you became a UK resident when you turned 67 or older, you can drive with your foreign licence for three years before needing to exchange it for a UK licence.
+If you hold a valid driving licence from a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you can drive in the UK with it until it expires or you turn 70, whichever comes first.
+If you became a UK resident at the age of 67 or older, you can drive with your foreign licence for three years before needing to exchange it for a UK licence.
 However, you can decide to convert your licence before it expires.

 For Non-EU/EEA citizens